UdaraChamidu/Medical-Chatbot/README.md

 ![FastAPI](https://img.shields.io/badge/FastAPI-🚀-green)
 ![Groq](https://img.shields.io/badge/Groq-API-red)

 This medica chatbot is an AI powered web based medical chatbot that allows users to upload **medical images** and describe their symptoms.
 It then intelligently analyzes both inputs using Groq's Vision Language Models to provide **diagnoses, insights, and explanations**.
+This model is live @ huggingface.

 ---